wendyverdonk93/docs/content/api/payment_methods/post-order-american-express.md

 | cancel_url                      | string    | Customer will be redirected to this page after a failed payment.  |

-Please make sure you check out our dedicated documentation for [American Express](/payment-methods/creditcards/)
+Read more about [American Express](/payment-methods/creditcards/) on our documentation page.
 {{< /description >}}